Sijera/XTranslate/readme.md

 XTranslate
 ==========
-A new life of popular extension for Opera browser, now for the Chrome!
+A new life of popular extension for [Opera](https://addons.opera.com/en/extensions/details/xtranslate/) browser, now for [Chrome](https://chrome.google.com/webstore/detail/xtranslate/gfgpkepllngchpmcippidfhmbhlljhoo)!

-Old version and testimonials are [here](https://addons.opera.com/en/extensions/details/xtranslate/).

 What it does?
 -----------